bonus630/Bonus630DevToolsBar/README.md

 * Ability to create macros with parameters and return values.
 * Compatibility for using a macro with return value as a parameter for another macro.
 * Simple object inspector for exploring methods and properties of .NET and VGCore objects.
+* Jobs run in the background
+* Shaperange Manager
+* Pin the most useds commands
+* Console and throw returns

 The RunCommandDocker tool offers an enhanced development experience for CorelDRAW macros.
 It allows you to work with both C# and VB languages, use your preferred editor, and compile your macros into DLLs using the MSBuild command.
 You can specify a specific folder to store the DLLs and take advantage of macros with parameters and return values, as well as leverage macros as parameters in other macros.